Daily and Weekly Communication

 Finally, when children or families do not speak English, the school will find ways to communicate with the family and work to support the child’s English language learning.

-Parent Teacher Conferences and Progress Reports
+Family Teacher Conferences and Child Portfolios

 Parent Questions, Concerns and Comments

 Our hope is that the Center will flourish in an atmosphere of open communication and that all who are involved will bring a spirit of trust in our ability to be a strong and generous community.
-Along with the pieces we put in place for regular communication from the staff, we want parents to feel they can communicate with us easily when they have concerns about their children, their child’s participation in the program, or other matters concerning the center.
+Along with the pieces we put in place for regular communication from the staff, we want families to feel they can communicate with us easily when they have concerns about their children, their child’s participation in the program, or other matters concerning the center.
 We are happy to arrange a time with teachers and/or directors to discuss any center matters.
 Our door is always open!